Is It Worth Investing In Binance Coin (BNB) In 2022?

 It is believed that Binance has not reduced the 25% discount because they want to remain popular and in good faith with their traders.
 For now, though, it is something to look out for in the future.

-It is also worth mentioning that their white paper also points out that in the 4th year, which would be 2021, the discount will be reduced further to 6.75%.
+It is also worth mentioning that their white paper also points out that in the 4th year, 2021, the discount is to be reduced further to 6.75%.

 Check Out: Is it Worth Investing in Binance Coin Now?